 Section 28.
-Change of Enrollment of Political Party: Cancellation of Party Enrollment: Persons Suffering Disability After Registration to Have Fact Recorded; Cancellation.-(a) At any time prior to the fifteenth day next preceding a primary or an election, excepting the thirty days next following each election and the five days next following each primary, any person who desires to change the enrollment of his political designation, or who, although registered, has not hitherto enrolled as a member of a party, may appear before a registrar, commissioner or clerk and state in writing. over his signature, the political party in which he desires to be enrolled, and the registrar, commissioner or clerk shall cause the enrollment of the elector's political designation to be made or altered accordingly in the general and district registers.
+Change of Enrollment of Political Party: Cancellation of Party Enrollment; Persons Suffering Disability After Registration to Have Fact Recorded; Cancellation.-

+(a) At any time prior to the fiftieth day next preceding a primary or an election, excepting the thirty days next following each election and the five days next following each primary, any person who desires to change the enrollment of his political designation, or who, although registered, has not hitherto enrolled as a member of a party, may appear before a registrar, commissioner or clerk and state in writing, over his signature, the political party in which he desires to be enrolled, and ch.

+the registrar, commissioner or clerk shall cause the enrollment of the elector's political designation to be made or altered accordingly in the general and district registers: Provided, however, That no registered elector shall be permitted to change his party enrollment between any primary and the following general or municipal election, nor more than once between any November election and the following primary election.
 In such cases the signature of the elector shall be verified by comparison with his signature on the general and district registers before the change of enrollment is made.
 If any elector desiring to change his party enrollment is unable to sign his application, he shall make his mark thereto in the presence of the registrar, commissioner or clerk, and shall produce such other evidence as may be necessary to establish his identity.
 When an elector has applied for a change in the enrollment of his political designation, as provided herein, the registrar, commissioner or clerk shall, upon request, stamp or mark the change so made on the elector's card attesting his registration.
+Any person in military service who desires to change his party enrollment shall be permitted to do so by addressing to the commission a signed written application under oath taken and subscribed to before any commissioned officer of the military or naval forces either within or without the Commonwealth, or before any officer of this or any other state or territory of the United States authorized to administer oaths.
+The application shall be sent by the applicant by registered mail, return receipt required, and shall also contain a statement that such person is at the time of making the application absent from his residence in military service.
+If upon examination the signature appears authentic and the application conforms to the provisions of this section the enrollment shall be changed in accordance with the application.